Encrypted headless Raspberry Pi running Gentoo

 -rw-r--r-- 1 root root 2.1K Jun 24 12:05 brcmfmac43455-sdio.txt

-Despite the second step appearing straightforward, I ran into an issue fairly quickly with this: how do I install networking tools, when I need those same tools to configure my networking?
+Despite the second step appearing straightforward, I encountered an issue.
+How do I install networking tools when I need those same tools to configure networking?

-For many people, the easiest solution would be to plug in an Ethernet cable and install things that way.
-I also read that it’s possible to download the distfiles and copy them over since in theory, emerge won’t need to download anything.
+For many people, the easiest solution would be plugging in an Ethernet cable and installing packages that way.
+I also read that downloading the distfiles and copying them over manually works, since in theory, emerge won’t need to download anything.

-I already knew that I probably wouldn’t be able to use Ethernet for reasons, so I tried the distfiles method and received this error:
+I already knew that I wouldn’t have Ethernet access, so I tried the distfiles method and received this error:

 root@nasberry /etc/portage # emerge --ask net-misc/dhcpcd net-wireless/wpa_supplicant